What if Church was different?

 A church today is a spiritual physical hybrid community of mixed volunteers and paid employees.
 Roles are not clearly defined, and so responsibility is not properly distributed.

 Furthermore, they are drains to the economy.
-They do not product financial benefits to their communities, instead they leach the financial assets of their members.
+They do not produce financial benefits to their communities, instead they leach the financial assets of their members.
 How does this communicate the awesome power and complete sufficiency of an eternal God?

 Churches are not incentivized to be aware of the other organizations around them.
 The model is to bring people in to church events, rather than go out to serve other institutions.